How To: Create a custom projection file in ArcMap to align CAD data

 Note: These instructions should not be used to align CAD data with data in a Geographic Coordinate System, with units of decimal degrees.

 In ArcMap, follow these steps to align a CAD file with other data by creating a custom projection file.

-Click the full extent button, and measure the distance the CAD polylines are away from the data in the real-world coordinate system, in the east-west direction only.
+- Click the full extent button, and measure the distance the CAD polylines are away from the data in the real-world coordinate system, in the east-west direction only.
 Do not measure on the diagonal, just a straight line east to west.
 This value is used in a later step to set the False Easting value.